sergiourrego/medicines-rag-chatbot/README.md

 This project is a personal exploration of agentic Retrieval Augmented Generation models and their potential for interacting with verified information sources.
 It utilizes the OpenAI API, LangChain, and LangGraph to query a vector database built from the freely accessible NHS Medicines API.

 While standard RAG excels at simple queries across a few documents, agentic RAG takes it a step further and emerges as a potent solution for question answering.
 It introduces a layer of intelligence by employing AI agents.
-These agents act as autonomous decision-makers, rewording the initial prompt to ensure efficient retrieval search, verifying the retrieved documents relevance to the question and strategically selecting the most tools for further data retrieval.
+These agents act as autonomous decision-makers, rewording the initial prompt to ensure efficient retrieval search, verifying the retrieved documents relevance to the question and strategically selecting the next course of action.

 **Important Disclaimer:**